 First of all, let’s take a look at the list of data management building blocks.
 DAMA-DMBOK2 uses Knowledge Areas as key business blocks.
 DCAM operates with components, capabilities, and sub-capabilities.
 Even at the first glance, you can see that the number and names of the blocks differ.
-DAMA has 11 Knowledge Areas and DCAM 8 components, 31 capabilities and 106 sub-capabilities.
-One of the most important differences is the relationship between Data management and IT.
+DAMA has 11 Knowledge Areas and DCAM 8 components, 31 capabilities, and 106 sub-capabilities.
+One of the most important differences in the relationship between Data management and IT.
 According to DAMA, data management is part of the IT domain.
 DCAM, on the other hand, considers IT as a part of the collaborative environment.
-There is also misalignment between the definition and key artifacts of data governance in these two models.
+There is also a misalignment between the definition and key artifacts of data governance in these two models.

 The “Orange” model of data management offers the following definition: “Data management is a business capability that safeguards company’s data assets and optimizes data value chains to ensure the effective conducting of business” (Source).

 The “Orange” model considers five constituent capabilities of data management: data governance, data modeling, data quality, information systems architecture, and data and information value chain as shown in Figure 2:

 The second word in the definition of maturity is “ability”.
 To be able to measure maturity, you need to make “ability” measurable.

 To do it, the “Orange” model uses the concept of business capability by the Open Group.
 Four dimensions constitute a business capability: business process, roles, data (outcomes), and tools.
 This approach is pragmatic, as it allows to design and implement each of the data management capabilities into practice.

 The third word of the definition of maturity is “measurement”.
 A detailed description of each of the five data management capabilities along four dimensions makes the data management capability measurable.
 The example of a detailed description is presented in Figure 3.